alextric234/ArchipelagoDredge/worlds/dredge/docs/setup_en.md

 about why Archipelago uses YAML files and what they're for.

 ## Where do I get a YAML?
-You can use the [game options page](/games/Dredge/player-options) here on the Archipelago website to generate a YAML using a graphical interface.
+You can use the [game options page](/games/DREDGE/player-options) here on the Archipelago website to generate a YAML using a graphical interface.

 ## Gameplay

-Dredge players send checks by fishing new fish and unlocking research.
+DREDGE players send checks by fishing new fish and unlocking research.
 Game is completed upon turning all the relics into The Collector

 ## Joining an Archipelago Session